utwyko/KMinRandom/README.md

 * Nullable values will be null
 * Collections will be empty collections
+* Other supported values will be randomized

 ## Motivation
-The goal of KMinRandom is to make tests more readable.
+The goal of KMinRandom is to make tests more readable by making it easy to instantiate data classes.
+This eliminates the need to set properties unrelated to the logic that is being tested.

+In Kotlin, easily instantiable classes could be achieved by adding default values to data classes.
+However, this adds the risk of DCs being instantiated without all required values being set.
+Furthermore, when an additional property with a default value is added to the DC, the compiler will not force you to set the value in each existing contructor invocation.

 ## Example Usage